 But I am still angry at my child.
 If you haven’t reached the feeling of wanting to repair yet, find another way to offload the hurt and resentment and aim to make your way back to genuine peace with your child.
 Our feelings follow our intentions.
 It’s okay that you’re upset, you’re entitled to your feelings.
 How can you release the emotional charge in a healthy way?
 Every parent needs a readily accessible toolkit with various options for constructively re-balancing their emotions (self-regulation).
 Developing self regulation skills strengthens you as a parent, resolves past hurts and equips parents with tools to share with their children to help them with their feelings; some ideas are breathing, affirmations, meditation, writing, crying, a friend to ring, certain music, dancing, drawing, being in nature.
 What brings you back to your heart?

-We're all allowed to feel what we feel.
+When your child isn’t sorry.
 Adults and children alike have the right to take the time they need to work through their feelings and work through misunderstandings before they can genuinely feel remorseful.
+It may not be possible for your child to reach a place of being able to even see or understand how their actions impacted others until they themselves feel understood.

 Give your child the space and support they need to show you their hurt feelings.
 Listen to how it made them feel: Probably the most important aspect of repairing with your child is to give your child the explicit permission to show you how the conflict affected them.
 If a parent says “I’m sorry I shouted at you, I love you very much, let’s have a hug and make up”, the child has no safe place to show, to share, to release, to process the difficult feelings that the conflict brought up for them.
 When you get angry at your child, it will hurt, it will make them angry.
 That’s okay, that’s normal and understandable.
 Instead, you can say something like; “I’m really sorry sweetheart, I lost my temper and I shouted at you and that must have been really really hard for you, I can imagine you might have felt scared or trapped, you probably felt like shouting back at me, that was too hard honey, tell me or show me what that was like for you”.